AdrienC21/CCSD/README.md

 ## Testing

 To ensure the correctness and robustness of CCSD and to allow researchers to build upon this tool, we have provided an extensive test suite.
-To run the tests, execute the following command:
+To run the tests, clone the repository and execute the following command:

 ```bash
 pytest tests/ -W ignore::DeprecationWarning